-Here’s the catch, dopamine — as a key part of the brain’s reward motivating system — is being released from the same part of the brain, hypothalamus, that activates when people consume nice foods or, less nice, drugs.
+Here’s the catch, dopamine — as a key part of the brain’s reward-motivating system — is being released from the same part of the brain, the hypothalamus, that activates when people consume nice foods or, less nice, drugs.

 Dopamine is formed in the ventral segmental area and released into other parts of the brain (through multiple dopamine pathways) such as the nucleus accumbens and prefrontal cortex.

 Some refer to dopamine as a pleasure chemical – though research has shown it offers us much more than just a good time.
 It’s more of a learning chemical, helping to take notice of rewards like food and sex and figure out how to get more of them, ergo it motivates us to be more into rewarding behavior.

 Here comes the looove hormone.
 Oxytocin acts as a neurotransmitter in the brain, which is crucial for social bonding, sexual reproduction, childbirth, and even breastfeeding.